 2. Delivery Services

 The second section of your ComEd residential electricity bill is called Delivery Services.
 Delivery Services, also known as distribution services, are charges that all electricity customers in ComEd’s service territory pay the utility to deliver power to their homes, regardless of whether they buy their electricity from the utility or a retail electricity supplier.

-Delivery services include a customer charge, a standard metering charge and a distribution facilities charge.
+Delivery services include a customer charge, a standard metering charge, and a distribution facility charge.
 The distribution facilities charge is based on how much electricity you used during the billing cycle.

 3. Taxes and Other

 The third section of your ComEd residential electricity bill is called Taxes and Other.
 The charges in this section represent state-regulated taxes and fees that ComEd collects from all electricity customers, even those that buy their power from a retail electricity supplier, to help recover expenses and to help fund various programs managed by the state or the utility.

 Certain taxes and fees that you may see on your ComEd bill include a smart meter program fee, an environmental cost recovery adjustment, an energy efficiency program fee, a franchise fee, and a state-mandated sales tax.

 Commonwealth Edison Co., Review a Residential Bill Breakdown.

 Plug In Illinois, Breaking Down the Utility Charges on Your Residential Bill.

 Plug In Illinois, Understanding the Utility’s Electric Supply Price.